mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 A few years ago I posted [an article](http://blog.mgechev.com/2013/10/01/angularjs-partials-lazy-prefetching-strategy-weighted-directed-graph/) on how we can consider our page as a state machine.
 Based on the transitions that the user performs while navigating in this state machine, we can decide which pages are likely to be visited next, so we can pre-fetch them.
 In my article, the priorities of the pages were based on my subjective judgment.
 Fortunately, with tools such as Google Analytics, we can make such decisions more accurately.

-Now let's focus only on the page level chunking. **What if we load every page lazily and let our bundler decide, based on data, what should be grouped together and what should be pre-fetched?** In this blog post, I'll demonstrate how combining a few tools we can automate the process of data-driven bundling and data-driven pre-fetching.
+Now let's focus only on the page level chunking. **What if we load every page lazily and let our bundler decide, based on data, what should be grouped together and what should be pre-fetched?** In this blog post, I'll demonstrate how combining a few tools we can automate the process of data-driven chunk clusterization and data-driven pre-fetching.
 All code examples can be found at my [GitHub profile](https://github.com/mgechev/mlx).

 In the first a couple of sections, we'll cover the individual tools from [`mlx`](https://github.com/mgechev/mlx) monorepo and explain how they work together.
 After that, we'll dig into implementation details starting with an optional, theoretical introduction to the mathematical foundation of the project.
 Although, saying "mathematical foundation" may sound a bit frustrating, the covered topics are essential and it's very likely you're already familiar with them.
 We're going to mention few algorithms from the graph theory and one popular machine learning model.
 Right after that, we're going to define few concepts in order to make sure we speak the same language.
 Finally, we'll discuss how everything from `@mlx` works together in details.